PAWPALS/Paw-Pals/README.md

 `name:` Must be given a name. `age:` Must enter an age. `breed:` Must provide breed, mutt, etc. `description:` Must provide a short description of the pet.

 #### Optional Params:
-`present:` State either true or false in regards to the pet being lost or present. `picture:` Profile picture can be sent with pet registration.
+`present:` State either true or false in regards to the pet being lost or present(default => true).  `picture:` Profile picture can be sent with pet registration.
 Accepted formats (gif, jpg, jpeg, png, jif, jfif).

 #### Response:
 If the pet was created successfully, you should receive status code 201 and ...